snimmagadda1/s11a.com/content/03-24-2020/index.md

   (<a href='https://codepen.io/snimmagadda1'>@snimmagadda1</a>) on <a href='https://codepen.io'>CodePen</a>.
 </iframe>

-Thy styles on the classs `buttonList` demonstrate the result:
+The styles on the classs `buttonList` demonstrate the result:

 ```css
 .buttonList {